STORY

 New Zealand's representative, Barista Kawashima, is also from Japan.
 I'm looking forward to tomorrow's final.

-Meanwhile, the venue is also hosting WORLD OF COFFEE, which brings together coffee companies from all over the world.
+Meanwhile, the venue is also hosting WORLD OF COFFEE, which brings together coffee companies from around the world.

-Among them, GLITCH TOKYO, led by Suzuki Kiyokazu , a roaster participating in CROWD ROASTER , exhibited at ROASTERS VILLAGE and proved extremely popular, with queues so long that the booth could not be accommodated.
+Among them, GLITCH TOKYO, led by Suzuki Kiyokazu a roaster participating in CROWD ROASTER , exhibited at ROASTERS VILLAGE from Japan, and proved extremely popular, with long lines forming that the booth could not accommodate them.

-It gave me a glimpse of Japan's coffee culture, which fascinates coffee fans from all over the world.
+It gave us a glimpse into the Japanese coffee culture that captivates coffee fans all over the world.

-We can expect even more great performances from Barista Ishitani in tomorrow's final.
-Keep an eye on Barista Ishitani, who says that he is having the most fun in his life as a barista right now.
+We can expect even more from Ishitani in tomorrow's final.
+Keep an eye on him, as he says he is having the most fun he's ever had in his life as a barista.